tawn33y/at-demos/sms-sender-id/README.md

 # sms-sender-id

-Simple demo to show how to send messages in node.js through Africa's Talking.
+A simple demo to show how to send messages in node.js through Africa's Talking.

 ## Watch Tutorial on YouTube